avalentino/bpack/docs/userguide.rst

    ``bytes`` strings using the "UTF-8" encoding.

-   Please note that the *size* of a ``str`` field still describes the number of bits/bytes if its binary representation, not the length of the string (which in principle could require a number of bytes larger that the number of characters).
+   Please note that the *size* of a ``str`` field still describes the number of bits/bytes in its binary representation, not the length of the string (which in principle could require a number of bytes larger that the number of characters).